FaZeSway (SWAY) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 FaZeSway Historical Price

-According to the latest data gathered on FaZeSway live price page, the current price of FaZeSway is 0USD.
+According to the latest data gathered on FaZeSway live price page, the current price of FaZeSway is 0.000011USD.
 The circulating supply of FaZeSway(SWAY) is

 In the past 24 hours, FaZeSway has shown a price movement of